hhtokpinar/sqfEntity/README.md

 ## Before Start: You can help us build the future sooner
- If this project help you reduce time to develop, you can give me a cup of coffee to help my sleepless nights :) https://www.patreon.com/hhtokpinar
+ If this project help you reduce time to develop, don't forget to click on the star on the top right of the page.
+ Also you can give me a cup of coffee to help my sleepless nights :) https://www.patreon.com/hhtokpinar